-By Elaine Collins, Clinical Director, Brain Training Australia

 HOW DO I GET STARTED?

-The first step is to get in contact with us and if you haven’t done so already – book in for your First Appointment!
+The first step is to get in contact with us and if you haven’t done so already – book your First Appointment!

 The team at Brain Training Australia™ recognise the unique qualities of all our clients and will work closely with you to personalise your Brain Training Program so that you can achieve your goals of optimal mental processes.